miicTeam/miic_R_package/README.md

 ## Prerequisites
 MIIC contains R and C++ sources.
 - To compile from source, a compiler with support for c++14 language features is required.
-- MIIC imports the following R packages: igraph, ppcor, scales, stats, Rcpp
+- MIIC imports the following R packages: ppcor, scales, stats, Rcpp

 ## Installation